Skip to main content

 Strings

-Mojo's String type represents a mutable string.
-(For Python programmers, note that this is different from Python's standard string, which is immutable.)
-Strings support a variety of operators and common methods.
+Mojo's String type is a mutable string.
+String supports a variety of operators and common methods:

 var s: String = "Testing"